scyclow/metabased-sequencer-workshop/WorkshopPlan.md

 ### III.
 Setting Up the Development Environment (10 minutes)

-- Ensure all participants have Git and Foundry installed
+- Ensure all participants have Git and Foundry installed - (Docker container for faster installation)
+ TODO: create a video of the docker installation so participants have it before the workshop Also do on the day LIVE so they can see the process
 - Clone the protocol repository
 - Walk through the project structure